yoyoberenguer/HSL/README.md

 ##  Why installing HSL :
 ```
-This library offers fast conversion tools such as (HSL to RGB ) and (RGB to HSL)
+This library offers a fast conversion tools such as (HSL to RGB ) and (RGB to HSL)
 ported into cython for better performances
 ```